Do you know how to start a fire without matches?

 There you have it, four quick ways on how to start a fire without matches.

-Any of these methods could help you if you’re ever stuck somewhere without matches.
+Any of these methods could help you if you’re ever stuck somewhere trying to start a fire without matches or a lighter.

 They also are just fun in general.

-Now that you know how to start a fire without matches, it’s time to take your next hike or emergency bug-out to the next level with our Valley Food Storage Emergency Pack.
+Now that you know how to start a fire without matches, it’s time to take your next hike or emergency bug-out to the next level with our Valley Food Storage 72 Hour Emergency Kit.

-This pack is currently on sale for an insane discount.
+This food kit is currently on sale for a great discount.